bloodyKnuckles/cookie-hawk/README.md

 # cookie-hawk

-A wrapper to incorporate using cookies to transmit authentication information for the purpose of implementing the Hawk authentication scheme with page reloads as a result of link clicks and form submissions.
+A wrapper to use cookies to transmit Hawk authentication information which allows page reloads resulting from link clicks and form submissions.
+When using request headers to transmit authentication only XHR can be used with Hawk.

 Under development.